-For the purposes of Section 42 of the FSJPPR for areas to which the Reforestation landscape level reforestation assessment process applies, the Stocking Standards in Section 1.4.1 and 1.4.2 will apply as follows:
+For the purposes of Section 42 of the FSJPPR for areas to which the Reforestation landscape level reforestation assessment process applies, the Stocking Standards in Section 1.4.1 will apply as follows:

-1. The target stocking standard (TSS) as set out in Table A is required for the SLP and for a landscape level calculation of Maximum Predicted Merchantable Volume (MPMV) at the time of the reforestation assessment (Section 6.29).
-It is otherwise not used in the final legal assessment of coniferous reforestation success under the
+- 1. The target stocking standard (TSS) as set out in Table A is required for the SLP and for a landscape level calculation of Maximum Predicted Merchantable Volume (MPMV) at the time of the reforestation assessment (Section 6.29).
+It is otherwise not used in the final legal assessment of coniferous reforestation success under the Reforestation LLS, as the assessment is based on the cumulative results for all blocks. - 2.
+The minimum stocking standard (MSS) as set out in Table A is required for the SLP and determination of Establishment Delay (Section 6.30).
+It is otherwise not used in the final legal assessment of reforestation success under the Reforestation LLS, as the assessment is based on the cumulative results for all blocks.

-42 Replaces requirements of S 32(6)(d)
+43 Replaces requirements of S 32(6)(d)

-43 This is unchanged from the FSJPPR
+44 This is unchanged from the FSJPPR